-Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.
+Finally, after many attempts, I am getting everything right to make the Japanese sponge cake.

-The cake is bouncy like a sponge, with the soft and delicate texture resemble cotton when you tear it apart.
+The cake is bouncy like a sponge, with a soft and delicate texture that resembles cotton when you tear it apart.

-I also add the cake batter to the dough of the chocolate Japanese milk bread.
-Here is the result- my delectable bread-cake that I missed so much after the nearby bakery decided to stop producing it.
+I also added the cake batter to the chocolate Japanese milk bread dough.
+Here is the result- my delectable bread cake that I missed so much after the nearby bakery decided to stop producing it.

 How to make Japanese sponge cake in twenty minutes

 This article is all about how to make the Japanese sponge cake.
-Please refer to this article to find out how to make the Japanese milk buns that are incredibly soft.
+Please refer to this article to find out how to make incredibly soft Japanese milk buns.

-The process of making the Japanese cotton sponge cake is similar to most of the sponge cake recipes.
-Nevertheless, there are some fine details which I will explain in detail in the following sections.
+Making Japanese cotton sponge cake is similar to most sponge cake recipes.
+Nevertheless, there are some fine details, which I will explain in detail in the following sections.

 1. Measure the flour and butter correctly